terry781/voting-system/README.md

 2. **Set up the database schema**:

    - Go to the SQL Editor in your Supabase dashboard
-   - Copy and paste the contents of `supabase-schema.sql`
+   - Copy and paste the contents of `supabase-schema.sql` and `update-users-rls.sql`
    - Run the SQL script to create all tables and policies

 3. **Get your project credentials**: